naoshibaikyu/cyborgresistance/epilogues/special/CR_XMAS_2017_ACT_I.md

 Plug: Same I guess.

-GalaxyRelieved: Oh!
+Galaxy0Relieved: Oh!
 Me too!
 Me too!

 FakeSnicker: Great!
 So that's the four of us.
 This is going to be *so fun*.

+%Part one, end.

 EpFin